The Scientific and Cultural Website of Shia belief

 In the next verse, again, in order to reduce the hardship of fasting, it states a few other commands regarding this.
 It initiates the subject thus: “(Fast for) a certain number of days….”
 It is not so that you be obliged to fast all the year through or a considerable part of it, but fasting is for only a small section of the year[9].

-The statement “… And it is better for you that you fast, if you did (only) know.”
-This meaning also refers to the fact that the worship of fasting, as other worships, does not add anything to the Glory and Dignity of Allah but all its merits are for the worshipper.
+The statement “… And it is better for you that you fast if you did (only) know.”
+This meaning also refers to the fact that the worship of fasting, as other worship, does not add anything to the Glory and Dignity of Allah but all its merits are for the worshipper.
+Islamic traditions confirm the same meaning, too.
+The holy Prophet (S) has said: “He who fasts during the fasting month for the sake of Allah, all his sins will be forgiven[10].”

-Also, in another tradition, it is narrated from the holy Prophet (S) who said: “There is an alm for everything, and the alms of bodies is fasting.”
-(Al-Kafi, vol. 2, p.
-100)
+It is also cited in a divine tradition that Allah says: “Fasting is Mine, and I do reward it[11].”
+Also, in another tradition, it is narrated from the holy Prophet (S) who said: “There is an alm for everything, and the alms of bodies is fasting[12].”

 Hence, it makes clear that the phrase: “…it is better for you that you fast…” addresses all those who fast, not only a particular group of them.
 The last verse of this group of verses introduces the time of fasting and a part of its ordinances and their philosophies.
 At first, it says that those certain days that you must fast are the month of Ramadan[13].

-It should also be noted that fasting in Islam is to train us to suppress our natural appetites and shun evil.
+He also added: It should also be noted that fasting in Islam is to train us to suppress our natural appetites and shun evil.
 It does not mean abstaining only from food but from every kind of evil.
 Abstention from food is only a step towards the realization that if one has to abstain from that which is lawful, how much more he must abstain from what had been forbidden by Allah.
-The main object of the Islamic fast is to purify the conduct and character and get the soul charged with the divine attributes of Allah n practical life for one complete month.
-It helps the Muslims to guard themselves against evil as well as conditioning with restraint by habituating themselves to suffer physical affliction and self-control and resistance and fortitude which they must always be prepared to suffer in the defence of faith and the faithful.
+The main object of the Islamic fast is to purify the conduct and character and get the soul charged with the divine attributes of Allah in practical life for one complete month.
+It helps the Muslims to guard themselves against evil as well as conditioning with restraint by habituating themselves to suffer physical affliction and self-control and resistance and fortitude which they must always be prepared to suffer in the defence of faith and the faithful[14].”

 Leave a Reply